-In Japan, many people think that there is a “Great Nature” first – mountains, rivers, fields, trees, etc. and that animals, human beings, all the living things, live in this world equally, and that men are not special existence, men are not in the center of this world.
+In Japan, many people think that a “Great Nature” came first with mountains, rivers, fields, trees, etc. and that animals, human beings, all the living things, live in this world equally, and that men are not special existence, men are not in the center of this world.

 People live protected by surroundings, the “Nature”.
 So a village society came first in the “Nature”.
 This society did not move.
 People were born in that society later, so the relationship in the society was important.
 The role was more important than an individual. (＊5 )

 Then why do the American people call each other by their first names?
-In European culture, as Christian culture was originally transmitted from around the Middle East, individuals were first and people gathered and a society was made, according to “social contract theory”.
+In European culture, as Christian culture was originally transmitted from around the Middle East, individuals were first and people gathered and a society was made.